struct/isoalloc/README.md

 * Some important zone metadata pointers are masked inbetween `iso_alloc` and `iso_free` operations
 * Passing a pointer to `iso_free` that was not allocated with `iso_alloc` will abort
 * Pointers passed to `iso_free` must be 8 byte aligned, and a multiple of the zone chunk size
+* The free bit slot cache is checked for duplicate entries to detect corruption

 ## Building